yhua03/CLS161-DH-Portfolio/_lessons/n_grams.md

 outstr += '</pre>'
 obo.wrapStringInHTMLMac('html-to-kwic', url, outstr)
 ```
-Opening the `html-to-kwic.html` file using Safari, this is the output I saw:
+Opening the `html-to-kwic.html` file using Safari, this is the output I see:

 <img src="../assets/kwic.png" alt="drawing" width="700"/>

+Pretty cool!